gini/gini-vision-lib-android/ginivision-network/README.md

 Adding this library along with the Gini Vision Library to your application is the quickest way to integrate invoice scanning.

-In order for the Gini Vision Library to use the default implementations pass the instances to the `GiniVision.Builder` when creating a new `GiniVision`.
+In order for the Gini Vision Library to use the default implementations, pass the instances to the `GiniVision.Builder` when creating a new `GiniVision`.

 Example